christian-vorhemus/azure-percept-py/README.md

 - pthreads (libpthread should be available on most OS by default, check your library path - for example /usr/lib/ - to be sure)
 - Clone the source code on your Percept device `git clone https://github.com/christian-vorhemus/azure-percept-py.git`
 - Open a terminal and cd into `azure-percept-py`
-- Run `pip3 install .`
+- Run `sudo pip3 install .` In case you get an error message like "module_info.ld: No such file or directory", run `sudo /usr/lib/rpm/mariner/gen-ld-script.sh` to create the necessary scripts.
 - Run `sudo usermod -aG apdk_accessories,audio $(whoami)`
 - Log out and log in again
-- To uninstall run `pip3 uninstall azure-percept`
+- To uninstall run `sudo pip3 uninstall azure-percept`

 Note that the package includes pre-built libraries that will only run on an aarch64 architecture!